denten-books/plain-text/main.md

 conduct, embodied in practices of quotation, citation, and attribution (or lack thereof, as plagiarism).

-In practice, the immateriality of digital text (and image) has served to erode the efficacy of copyright restrictions as a system of laws and regulations.
-The work of art in the age of digital reproduction lost its already tenuous hold on the material substratum.
-Copy technologies from photocopiers, to desktop printers, to inexpensive magnetic storage and peer-to-peer file sharing networks reduce the price of a duplicate down to near zero.
+In practice, the easy reproducibility of digital text (and image) has served to erode the efficacy of copyright restrictions as a system of laws and regulations.
+The work of art in the age of digital reproduction has lost its already tenuous hold on the material substratum.
+Copy technologies from photocopiers, to desktop printers, to inexpensive magnetic storage and peer-to-peer file sharing networks reduce the price of copying and dissemination near frictionless levels.
 The response from the film, game, music, and publishing industries has been to transpose mechanisms of copyright enforcement from legal down to the infrastructural levels of enforcement, as software and hardware: from Code to code.
-In the words of Charles Clark, the late British publisher and prominent copyright attorney, "the answer to the machine is in the machine [@clark_copyright_1996, 81-82]," by which he meant that copyright enforcement should be taken up by the International Standards Organization, the very body responsible for the OSI communication protocol stack), on the level of the device [@clark_copyright_1996, 84].
+In the words of Charles Clark, the late British publisher and prominent copyright attorney, "the answer to the machine is in the machine [@clark_copyright_1996, 81-82]"---by which he meant that copyright enforcement should be taken up on the device-level by the International Standards Organization, the very body responsible for the DOM and the OSI communication protocol stack [@clark_copyright_1996, 84].

 As an example of how that might work, Clark cites the Copyright in Transmitted Electronic Data Report (CITED), which suggests building "a tamper proof software module which acts rather like indestructible tachometers install on long-distance coaches and lorries, recording everything that happens to the copyrighted or commercially valuable material [...]
-The basic idea is that the valuable material is linked to a specific piece of software [@consortium_c.i.t.e.d._1994; @clark_copyright_1996, 83-84]."
+The basic idea is to link the "valuable material" of intellectual property to a specific piece of software and hardware [@consortium_c.i.t.e.d._1994; @clark_copyright_1996, 83-84]."
 This approach in general has sometimes been called a "smart contract."
 In his seminal article on "Formalizing and Securing Relationships in Public Networks," Nick Szabo explains that "smart contracts combine protocols, user interfaces, and promises expressed via those interfaces to formalize and secure relationships over computer networks [@szabo_formalizing_1997]."

-Both smart contracts, CITED, and similar developments were influential in developing a range of "solutions" in the 1990s.[^ln3-smart] "Method and System for Managing a Data Object so as to Comply with Predetermined Conditions for Usage" (US5845281, issued in 1998) is instructive in this regard.
-Greg Benson and Gregory H. Urich, both of Sweden, write:
+Both smart contracts, CITED, and similar developments were influential in developing a range of "solutions" to the fading efficacy of legal copyright protections in the 1990s.[^ln3-smart] "Method and System for Managing a Data Object so as to Comply with Predetermined Conditions for Usage" (US5845281, issued in 1998) is instructive in this regard.
+Greg Benson and Gregory H.
+Urich, both of Sweden, write:

 > The data object owner may want to have permanent secure control over how, when, where, and by whom his property is used.
 Furthermore, he may want to